dan64/vs-deoldify/README.md

 ## Quick Start

 This filter is distributed with the torch package provided with the **Hybrid Windows Addons**.
 To use it on Desktop (Windows) it is necessary install [Hybrid](https://www.selur.de/downloads) and the related [Addons](https://drive.google.com/drive/folders/1vC_pxwxL0o8fjmg8Okn0RA5rsodTcv9G?usp=drive_link). **Hybrid** is a Qt-based frontend for other tools (including this filter) which can convert most input formats to common audio & video formats and containers.
 It represent the  easiest way to colorize images with the HAVC filter using [VapourSynth](https://www.vapoursynth.com/).
+In the folder _documentation_ is available a [User Guide](https://github.com/dan64/vs-deoldify/blob/main/documentation/HAVC%20User%20Guide.pdf) that provides detailed information on how to install Hybrid and use it to colorize videos.
+The Guide also provides tips on how to improve the final quality of colored movies.

 ## Dependencies